No. 1: Know Why You Want to Quit

 No. 3: Try Nicotine-Replacement Therapy

 Nicotine withdrawal can cause restlessness, depression, and can lead to frustration.
 Cravings can be overwhelming.
-Nicotine replacement treatments including nicotine gum, patches, and lozenges can help.
+Quit smoking products include nicotine replacement treatments like nicotine gum, patches, and lozenges.
 Do not smoke while using nicotine replacements.

 No. 4: Ask About Prescription Pills